Ameliorated-LLC/jump-server/README.md

 ---

-This project provides a secure SSH frontend for Debian and Red Hat-based systems.
-Jumper automates creating a secure jump environment, along with managing jump targets and importing keys—all wrapped in a clean terminal interface.
+This project provides a secure SSH jump server frontend for Linux systems.
+Jumper features an intuitive, ncurses-inspired interface that makes setup and management straightforward.
+It automates environment creation, jump target management, and key imports in a clean, user-friendly terminal interface.

 ## Deployment